biicode/docs/raspberrypi/installation/raspbian.rst

 However, **you can also work on your Linux desktop computer or laptop, and cross-compile your programs** for your RPi.
 This way the compilation process will be faster, and you can benefit from other advantages your usual development (Linux) environment provides.

-If you want to learn how biicode simplifies the cross-compiling process for your RPi board, :ref:`continue reading <rpi_corss_compiling>`!
+If you want to learn how biicode simplifies the cross-compiling process for your RPi board, :ref:`continue reading <rpi_cross_compiling>`!